MySQL enables database administrators to expire account passwords

 When a client successfully connects, the server determines whether the account password has expired:

-The server checks whether the password has been manually expired and, if so, restricts the session.
+The server checks whether the password has been manually expired.

 Otherwise, the server checks whether the password age is greater than its permitted lifetime according to the automatic password expiration policy.
-If so, the server considers the password expired and restricts the session.
+If so, the server considers the password expired.

-A restricted client operates in “sandbox mode,”, which limits the operations permitted to the client (see Section 6.3.8, “Password Expiration and Sandbox Mode”).
+If the password is expired (whether manually or automatically), the server either disconnects the client or restricts the operations permitted to it (see Section 6.3.8, “Password Expiration and Sandbox Mode”).
 Operations performed by a restricted client result in an error until the user establishes a new account password:

 This restricted mode of operation permits